onsdag den 19. juli 2023

 In Iron Man #137 to 139, Iron Man’s ex Madame Masque mistakenly had Ling McPherson beaten up by a gang of men, but it was Bethany Cabe she was really after.
 She had her kidnapped to use as bait for Iron Man and when Bethany Cabe confronted the jealous Madame Masque who didn’t want anyone else having Tony Stark, it was revealed that Bethany Cabe had already guessed that Tony Stark was Iron Man.
 When Bethany Cabe got Madame Masque at gunpoint, she decided to let her go, though, because she pitied her.
 Bethany Cabe decided in Iron Man #140 to not tell Tony Stark that she knew he was Iron Man.

 Unfortunately for Tony Stark, a sub-plot began in Iron Man #143 that Bethany Cabe’s husband whom everybody believed to be dead was in fact still alive.
 She left Tony Stark in Iron Man #146 to go rescue her husband from captivity in East Germany which she succeeded at with Iron Man’s help.
 In issue #152 and in #153 she broke up with Tony Stark to be with her husband.
 Tony Stark then sought comfort with other women, like a Cindy in Iron Man #156 before Micheline and Layton stopped writing the series.
+Tony Stark also had a brief affair with Janet Van Dyne in Avengers #224 in 1982, but when he told her he was Iron Man, she broke the relationship off.

 Back to being a playboy